tracim/tracim/backend/README.md

 ### All in terminal way ###

-Run all services with uwsgi and python
+Run all web services with uwsgi

     ## UWSGI SERVICES
     # set tracim_conf_file path